-When a person is taking more than one drug, and drug A interferes with the functioning of drug B. Blood levels of the drug may be lowered or raised, potentially interfering with effectiveness or making side-effects worse.
+A risky combination of drugs, when drug A interferes with the functioning of drug B. Blood levels of the drug may be lowered or raised, potentially interfering with effectiveness or making side-effects worse.
 Also known as a drug-drug interaction.

 A drug combination that omits the use of a particular class of antiretrovirals so they can be saved for use in later treatment or to avoid side-effects associated with a specific class.

-dual energy x-ray absorptiometry scan (DEXA)
+dual energy x-ray absorptiometry scan (DXA or DEXA)

 A test that uses low-dose x-rays to measure bone mineral density, including calcium content, in a section of bone.
 They are used to detect osteoporosis and predict the risk of bone fracture.

 Abnormal levels of lipids (fats), including cholesterol and triglycerides, in the blood.